- Armament and disarmament

 Our research takes both a general and specific focus.
 The SIPRI Multilateral Peace Operations Database collects data on global peace operations from 2000 onwards and analyses overall trends in peace operations.
 We also look at specific regions of the world, such as Afghanistan, Mali and the Arctic, where we examine local challenges and solutions to resolving violent conflicts.

-SIPRI’s work in the area of conflict and peace includes hosting the Stockholm Security Conference, which will be held for the first time in 2016.
-The theme of the conference is Secure Cities, a key issue in today’s world of rapidly increasing urbanization.
+SIPRI’s work in the area of conflict and peace includes hosting the Stockholm Security Conference, which was held for the first time in 2016.